 Beyond the Planet of the Vampires by Ulrich Baer (CLASH, 2025)

-Beyond the Planet of the Vampires is a gay pulp horror novel of chance.
-The narrative erratically loses and regains consciousness during an apocalyptic space invasion of psychic vampires, reaching across intergalactic fathoms in search of future victims.
+Beyond the Planet of the Vampires is an anti-enlightenment gay pulp horror novel of the aleatory.
+Smoldering in a social abjection reminiscent of Genet's outlaw anti-heroes, the narrative erratically loses and regains consciousness during an apocalyptic space invasion of Mario Bava's psychic vampires, reaching across intergalactic fathoms in search of future victims.
+Encouraging the reader to dissolve in the flux of its strange syntax, this book acts as a psychopomp towards infernal differentiation.
+Reveling in the alternating pleasures of submission and domination, Baer's text locates the homoerotic in the homosocial camp choreographies of becoming a man.

 "My favorite poetry is when we get to be creative with the poet.
 Ulrich Jesse K Baer provides space between his corresponding brilliant ideas for us to climb into the poem with him.
 Arrive at this book by leaning into the gears of your imagination!
 Deer Black Out reminds me walking is falling and catching ourselves with our feet.
 I am grateful for his challenging, emotional labor--"departed, yr stanzas/my withheld image of you/thins its swung moonlight."
 Let's get falling and catching ourselves!
 Let's go upstream to Baer country!
 I am an enormous fan of this poet and his book!"